 Meet Our Officers

-Debbie Poweleit, Interim Director of Distance and Online Learning at Northern Kentucky University, has worked in higher education for 30 years, primarily with adult/postsecondary learners since 2002.
-Her experience has included private and public undergraduate admissions and orientation, online program coordination, cohort corporate partnerships, and oversees the PACE program, an evening accelerated program.
-Debbie holds a Bachelor of Arts degree in Liberal Studies and an Associate degree in Business from the College of Mount Saint Joseph and a MS in Human Development and Leadership from Murray State University and a certificate in Career and Education Advising from CAEL.
+Debbie Poweleit, currently serves as faculty at Northern Kentucky University, where she previously held the position of Director of Adult Learners Programs and Services and has worked with post-secondary learners since 2002.
+Her experience has included private and public undergraduate admissions and orientation, online and evening accelerated programs, cohort corporate partnerships, academic advising and credit for prior learning.
+Debbie holds a MS in Human Development and Leadership from Murray State University, a BA degree in Liberal Studies and an AA degree in Business from the Mount St. Joseph University (formerly College of Mount Saint Joseph) and a certificate in Career and Education Advising from CAEL.

 Joseph Allen, Treasurer